Ebola virus disease (EVD) is a serious viral disease that can cause hemorrhagic fever. It affects humans and animals.

 Two separate outbreaks of Ebola virus disease (EVD) have recently been declared in Africa: one in the DRC, declared on February 7, 2021, and one in Guinea, declared on February 14, 2021.
 Vaccination is underway in both countries.

 The Public Health Agency of Canada (PHAC) has posted outbreak alerts on the DRC and Guinea pages under the Health tabs.
 If you have to travel to the DRC or Guinea, see a health professional at least six weeks before you go.
 When you are in the DRC or Guinea, take preventive measures to reduce the risk of exposure to EVD.

 Travellers might be exposed to Ebola virus disease if they participate, in the regions affected, in activities that could put them in contact with the infected blood or bodily fluids of an affected person.
 For example:

 - during participation in funeral rituals, such as a burial ceremony;

-Also, travellers might be exposed to Ebola virus disease if they are in contact with infected animals in the regions affected, by consuming the meat of wild animals, for example.
+Also, travellers might be exposed to Ebola virus disease if they are in contact with infected animals or by consuming the meat of wild animals.